mehtaarn000/URLShortnerExample/README.md

 Run `node index.js` or `npm run start` to start the server, and head to [http://localhost:3000](http://localhost:3000) in your webbrowser.

+To test redirects, go to [http://localhost:3000/example](http://localhost:3000/example) in your webbrowser.
+You should be redirected to [https://amazon.com](https://amazon.com).

-Input a url, and the server will return a randomly chosen id and url to you.
+Or, input a url, and the server will return a randomly chosen id and url to you.
 Go to that given url, and voila!
-You will be redirected to that website.

 ## API usage